spike-project/spike/README.md

 - v1
    a library implementing a partial compatibility with the NPKV_V1 program
 - SPIKE_usage_eg
-   example Python programs using the various library available
+   example of Python programs using the various libraries available
 - example of configuration files
     - process_eg.mscf
     - test.mscf